vpdolan/Assignments/Assignment 01/Readme.md

 Your HTML should be valid, semantic, and go at least four levels deep.

-Your CSS should be valid and use at least three complex selectors.
+Your CSS should be valid.

 ### Hard Mode